Structure of a condensate for the Bose fluid in a vessel

 \section{Introduction}

 The problem of a condensate in the Bose fluid attracts attention as before.
 The condensate was predicted theoretically \cite{einstein25}--\cite{penronz1956} and was then discovered experimentally.
 Moreover, the experimental values \cite{blag,cond2000} agree sufficiently well with theoretical ones \cite{penronz1956,gfmc1981}--\cite{rota2012}.
-Intensively are studied the condensates in rarefied gases in traps.
-But some difficulties exist also.
-In particular, all the calculations of the condensate possess shortcomings decreasing the accuracy of results: sometimes, a lot of fitting parameters are used \cite{reatto1994}, or the correlation corrections are large \cite{vak-cond,me2006}; in the most exact Monte Carlo simulations \cite{gfmc1981,cep1995,rota2012}, the interatomic potential is applied, though it is only effective at small distances and is known approximately.

-In addition, we meet the difficulty, which remains usually unnoticeable.
+Intensively are studied the condensates in dilute gases in traps.
+However, we meet the difficulty, which remains usually unnoticeable.
 A condensate in the Bose fluid is considered as the ``macroscopic number of atoms with zero momentum.''
-However, the fluid is placed always in a vessel, and the uncertainty relation $\hbar\triangle p_{x} \triangle x \geq \hbar/2$ implies that the momentum of an atom cannot be zero due to the uncertainty $\triangle p_{x} \geq 1/2L$.
+But the fluid is placed always in a vessel, and the uncertainty relation $\hbar\triangle p_{x} \triangle x \geq \hbar/2$ implies that the momentum of an atom cannot be zero due to the uncertainty $\triangle p_{x} \geq 1/2L$.
 This point is obviously clear: the momentum is defined for translation-invariant systems, whereas the walls break the translational invariance, and the momentum of an atom is not conserved due to the collisions with walls.
 In addition, the momentum takes the discrete values $\textbf{p}= 2\pi( j_{x}/L_{x}, j_{y}/L_{y}, j_{z}/L_{z})$ in the standard approach, and its uncertainty $\geq 1/2L$ is comparable with the distance between adjacent values.
 Therefore, the collection of discrete levels is transformed in a collection of bands or even in a single band.
 This means that the momentum is a ``bad'' quantum number.
-However, this circumstance creates no significant problem, because we can consider $\textbf{p}$ as an eigenvalue of the Hamiltonian ($\epsilon = (\hbar p)^{2}/2m$) and can use the traditional formalism.
-But it is possible to go along a nontraditional way with the construction of another approach to the description of the microstructure of systems.
+We can avoid these difficulties through consideration $\textbf{p}$ as an eigenvalue of the Hamiltonian only ($\epsilon = (\hbar p)^{2}/2m$).
+In this case, we can use the traditional formalism and obtain, as usual, the single macroscopically filled level with $\textbf{p}=0$; but $\textbf{p}$ characterizes here the energy of a particle, rather than its momentum.
+However, it is possible also to construct a nontraditional approach to the description of the microstructure of systems.
 Such new approach will be considered in what follows.